 - Spinal injury

-- Degeneration of disc levels above or below the surgery
+- The decline in disc levels above or below surgery.

-- Complications relating to bone graft and spinal fusion
+- Complications related to bone graft and spinal graft.

 Factors affecting the cost of Myelopathy Spine Surgery

-The cost of Myelopathy starts from $6500.
+The cost of myelopathy starts at $6500.
 Factors that affect the cost include:

 - Choice of hospitals.